Water supply and sanitation in Mali: Agriculture

 Agriculture is the number one economic industry in Mali.
-Mali has been deemed the ‘food basket’ of the West African region.
+Mali has been deemed the 'food basket' of the West African region.
 More than 200,000 hectare (2000 km^2) of land is currently leased to use for growing highly water-demanding crops such as rice and sugar cane, which creates a pressing need to improve water management system.
 Many local Malians are poor subsistence farmers, heavily reliant on natural resources and are vulnerable to environmental issues and lack of accessible water.
 Poor water management has led to wasteful and inefficient water use, which leads to problems such as degradation of infrastructure, environmental damage, and water accessibility issues for others.
 Due to increased urbanization and industrial growth, as well as reduced rain fall due to climate change, the inadequacy and limits of water access have been highly.
 Office du Niger (ON) was created to manage and develop the land and water sources in the area.
 The ON does not directly handle environmental protection but may intervene if water management systems are affected by environmental problems.

+Agriculture in Mali is mostly dominated by rain-fed farming, which makes farmers very vulnerable to a lack of water and very dependent on the climate.
+Most of Mali's arable land relies on rainfall, not irrigation, which reduces the crop's productivity as a whole.
+There is a large irrigation potential in Mali, but only a fraction of the approximately 566,000 ha eligible area is currently irrigated using a pump, gravity-based, or even manual watering system.
+Many small farms depend on simple pump, rope, and bucket techniques because they lack access to newer, more efficient technology.
+Furthermore, water insecurity in farming is also thanks to climate change and droughts.
+Droughts in rural Mali have the ability to severely limit both the water availability for crops and access to drinking water for people.
+In particular, water availability in parts of Mali is often based on seasonal variability.
+This means in dry seasons or in regions far from major rivers, water is scarce for both crops and the people growing them.
+This variability results in economic water scarcity.
+Despite having substantial water resources at a national level in Mali, the unequal distribution of that water and weak water management restricts many farmers' access and crops, and are often unsuccessful.